Mohammed Ameziane: Final battles and death

-Confrontations between Riffian resistance and Spanish forces renewed when the resistance raided on a group of soldiers which escorted a Spanish topographic expedition.
-The most important battles took place in the surroundings of Kert river in which resistance inflicted huge human loss and material damages on the Spanish army.
+Confrontations between the resistance and Spanish forces renewed when the resistance raided on group of soldiers which escorted a Spanish topographic expedition.
+The most important battles took place around the Kert river.

-After September 1911 general Ardonit was killed in the battles of Imarofen and Izhafen in Ait Bouifrour.
-Sporadic clashes continued until 14 May 1912 when Spain targeted the occupation of Azib Allal o Qador, in this operation spies watched the movement of Amezian and 700 Imjahden fighters towards Bani Sidal tribe, they followed his steps until he stopped in Tawrirt Kdiya's mosque, then Spanish forces were informed and rushed to besiege him.
+After General Ardonit was killed in September 1911, sporadic clashes continued until 14 May 1912.
+Spies watched the movement of Ameziane and 700 Imjahden fighters towards the Bani Sidal tribe, until he stopped in Tawrirt Kdiya's mosque, then Spanish forces were informed and rushed to besiege him.

-When Mohamed Amezian was aware of that he prayed Al-Fajr and gave the choice to his companions; either to fight and die as martyrs or withdraw, then he started with the remaining companions shooting the enemy after the indigenous troops within the Spanish army refused the appeal to join the Imjahden.
+After being made aware, he prayed Al-Fajr and gave a choice to his companions to either fight and die as martyrs or withdraw.

-He was killed on 15 May 1912 in the vicinity of the position of Kaddur.
+He was killed on 15 May 1912 in the vicinity of Kaddur.
 Jaime Samaniego y Martínez-Fortún, a Spanish lieutenant recently incorporated to the Regulares, also died in the exchange of shots.
-Following the death of their leader the rest of the members of the Riffian harka present in the area surrendered upon the arrival of General Moltó.
+Following the death of their leader, the rest of the members of the Riffian harka present in the area surrendered upon the arrival of General Moltó.

-The body was wearing a blue robe with a brown jillaba and two silk shirts, carrying a sigil with his name, a scapular, a small edition of the Quran, a handkerchief, a Mauser and a Browning weapons, and plenty of ammunition.
-The corpse was moved to the position of Ulad Ganen, where he was positively identified by a number of Spanish and Riffians who had met him in person in the past.
+Ameziane was wearing a blue robe with a brown jillaba and two silk shirts, carrying a sigil with his name, a scapular, a small edition of the Quran, a handkerchief, a Mauser and a Browning, and plenty of ammunition.
+The corpse was moved to the Ulad Ganen, where he was positively identified by a number of Spanish and Riffians, who had met him in person in the past.
 The corpse was respectfully transported to the mosque of Segangan, where he was buried next to his people.
-Abd-el Krim beheld the body and wrote a letter to his father describing it.
+Future rebel leader Abd el-Krim watched the body and wrote a letter to his father describing it.